 Financial aid based on need is not automatically renewable.
 You must reapply to be considered for grants, loans, and/or work awards each year.

-Financial Aid Application Steps for Returning Students
+Financial Aid Application Steps for Returning Domestic Students*

 To apply for need-based financial aid, including state and federal programs, you and your parents must submit the following: